 - "Pending Backlog" is the total potential revenue of awarded but not contracted projects including where the Company has been named preferred proponent, where a contract has not been executed and where the letter of intent or agreement received is non-binding.
 It may also include estimated amounts for preconstruction activities, collaborative contracting arrangements and future work orders to be performed as part of multi-year MSA, maintenance, task order, and similar contractual arrangements.
-Management does not provide any assurance that a contract will be finalized, or revenue recognized in the future. - "Gross Profit Percentage" is the percentage derived by dividing gross profit by construction revenue.
-Gross profit is calculated by subtracting construction costs from construction revenue. - "Current ratio" is the percentage derived by dividing total current assets by total current liabilities. - "General and Administrative expenses as a percentage of revenue" is the percentage derived by dividing general and administrative expenses by construction revenue.
+Management does not provide any assurance that a contract will be finalized, or revenue recognized in the future. - "Gross Profit Percentage" is the percentage derived by dividing gross profit by construction revenue. - "Current ratio" is the percentage derived by dividing total current assets by total current liabilities. - "General and Administrative expenses as a percentage of revenue" is the percentage derived by dividing general and administrative expenses by construction revenue.